Get Up (film)

 Get Up is a 2008 South Korean television film on the educational problems of adolescents in schools.
 It starred Lee Min-ho, Rhyme, and Lee Ah-jin.

 Synopsis

 High school students Min Wook-gi (Lee Min-ho) and Doo-heon (Rhyme) both land in trouble after they get into a fight.
 Doo-heon gets suspended, and Wook-gi has to clean his teacher's (Gi Ju-bong) car as punishment.
-While he's cleaning, his girlfriend Chura (Choi Ah-jin) shows up to tell him she's going on a ski trip with her new boyfriend.
+While he's cleaning, his girlfriend Joo-won (Choi Ah-jin) shows up to tell him she's going on a ski trip with her new boyfriend.
 To chase after his girlfriend, Wook-gi tries to steal his teacher's car – but he can't drive.
 As he's making a run for it, Doo-heon happens to pass by on his motorcycle, and the two end up hitting the open road together.